Gorgonzola Cheese vs Havarti Cheese

 Texture | Soft to crumbly | Smooth |

-Flavor | Sweet to savory | Mild, buttery |
+Taste | Sweet to savory | Mild, buttery |

 Aroma | Nutty | Pungent aroma, earthy taste |

-Colors | Straw-white, blue-green veins | None |
+Colors | Straw-white, blue-green veins | Not Specified |

 Forms | 13 to 26 pounds | Rectangular |

-Age | 2 to 3 months | None |
+Age | 2 to 3 months | Not Specified |

 Which One Should You Choose?

 If you prefer a soft to crumbly cheese, go for Gorgonzola.
 But if you enjoy a smooth consistency, Havarti might be the better pick.
-Gorgonzola has a sweet to savory flavor, making it great for various dishes.
+Gorgonzola has a sweet to savory taste, making it great for various dishes.
 Meanwhile, Havarti offers a mild, buttery profile, ideal for different meals.